AFW2 Wheelchair Rugby Competition

-U.S. Air Force Wounded Warrior athletes compete during a wheelchair rugby competition at Joint Base San Antonio-Randolph, Texas, on March 23, 2022.
-The Air Force Wounded Warrior Program is designed to provide personalized care, services and advocacy to wounded, ill or injured recovering service members.
-(U.S. Air Force photo by Airman First Class Rome I. Bowermaster)
+U.S. Air Force Wounded Warrior athletes listen to the national anthem before a wheelchair rugby competition at Joint Base San Antonio-Randolph, Texas, on March 23, 2022.
+The trials are an adaptive sports event designed to promote the mental and physical well-being of seriously ill and injured military members and veterans.
+(U.S. Air Force photo by Staff Sergeant James R. Crow)

 |Date Taken: